imixs/imixs-workflow/src/site/markdown/engine/plugins/index.md

 	...

-##How to access the WorkflowService EJB from a Plugin
+##How to access the WorkflowService EJB from a Plug-in
 Implementing a Imixs-Workflow Plug-in is an easy way to extend the behavior of the Imixs-Workflow engine.
 A plug-in is a simple Java Class (POJO) which makes it easy to implement.
 The WorkflowKernel provides a plug-in with informations about the environment the plug-in runs in.
-Each plugin class gets an instance of the interface WorkflowContext during the initialization of the plug-in.
-This interface represents the context the plugin currently runs in.
+Each Plug-in class gets an instance of the interface WorkflowContext during the initialization of the plug-in.
+This interface represents the context the Plug-in currently runs in.
 The context depends on the concrete WorkflowManager implementation which is calling a plug-in to process a workitem.

 If a plug-in runs in the Imixs-Workflow Engine, the WorkflowContext is an instance of the  WorkflowService EJB.
-This behavior makes it easy to access the functionality provided by the WorkflowEngine  directly through a plugin.
+This behavior makes it easy to access the functionality provided by the WorkflowEngine  directly through a Plug-in.
 The following example shows how to access the WorkflowService and ModelService EJBs to determine the latest model version used in the WorkflowInstance:

 	public void init(WorkflowContext actx) throws Exception {
 		super.init(actx);